 Self-scheduling allows nurses to work the hours and shifts that best meet their personal needs and preferences.
 More control over work schedules gives them more control of their lives outside the workplace.
 Employees who experience the benefits of choosing their own schedule are less likely to take a position with an organization at which they would lose that flexibility and control.
 Self-scheduling may also help attract new nurses who are looking for a flexible and autonomous work environment.

 2. Lower Absenteeism

 Nurses who contribute to the development of the schedule are more likely to adhere to it.
 When they've chosen the shifts they're scheduled for, they feel committed to working those hours - not obligated to do so.
-Additionally, when employees can manage swap and cover requests, last-minute open shifts due to unexpected call outs are easier to fill.
+Additionally, when employees can manage swap and cover requests with tools such as an employee scheduling app, last-minute open shifts due to unexpected call outs are easier to fill.

 3. Better Time Management for Managers